rnels12/getKspaceCOHP/README.md

 where "Xth" is the band index.

 The result will be output to the stdout.
-Once the QE input file is produced, you still need to set the values for the variables ecutwfc and nbnd, the pseudo-potential filenames, and the number of KPOINTS in order for the input file to be useable for a QE calculation.